sean97140/FileDuplicatedFinder/README.md

 # FileDuplicatedFinder
-Find duplicate files under the folder specified using MD5 hashing (Windows .NET 4.5)
+Find duplicate files under the folder specified using MD5 hashing (C# Windows .NET 4.5)

 The purpose of this program is to elminate duplicate files in a user folder such as Downloads or Pictures.
 This program does this by keeping track of all the MD5 hashes of the files located under the foler specified.